 For more information and tips for managing Microsoft Entra Connect, see Microsoft Entra Connect Sync: Best practices for changing the default configuration.

 For DevOps considerations, see Operational excellence in Extending Active Directory Domain Services (AD DS) to Azure.

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see Performance efficiency pillar overview.

-The Azure AD service supports scalability based on replicas, with a single primary replica that handles write operations plus multiple read-only secondary replicas.
-Azure AD transparently redirects attempted writes made against secondary replicas to the primary replica and provides eventual consistency.
+The Microsoft Entra service supports scalability based on replicas, with a single primary replica that handles write operations plus multiple read-only secondary replicas.
+Microsoft Entra ID transparently redirects attempted writes made against secondary replicas to the primary replica and provides eventual consistency.
 All changes made to the primary replica are propagated to the secondary replicas.
-This architecture scales well because most operations against Azure AD are reads rather than writes.
-For more information, see What is the Azure Active Directory architecture?
+This architecture scales well because most operations against Microsoft Entra ID are reads rather than writes.
+For more information, see What is the Microsoft Entra architecture?

-For the Azure AD Connect sync server, determine how many objects you're likely to synchronize from your local directory.
-If you have less than 100,000 objects, you can use the default SQL Server Express LocalDB software provided with Azure AD Connect.
-If you have a larger number of objects, you should install a production version of SQL Server and perform a custom installation of Azure AD Connect, specifying that it should use an existing instance of SQL Server.
+For the Microsoft Entra Connect Sync server, determine how many objects you're likely to synchronize from your local directory.
+If you have less than 100,000 objects, you can use the default SQL Server Express LocalDB software provided with Microsoft Entra Connect.
+If you have a larger number of objects, you should install a production version of SQL Server and perform a custom installation of Microsoft Entra Connect, specifying that it should use an existing instance of SQL Server.